Tyler-Pufpaff/war-card-game/README.md

 ## Lessons Learned:

 The API objects were exhaustive in properties and I did not initally prepare to account for the various Type errors.
-I ended up creating some JS functionality such that I would convert vlaues to the Types I needed to produce the correct gameplay functionality.
+I ended up creating some JS functionality such that I would convert values to the Types I needed to produce the correct gameplay functionality.